 - spray paint

-- Create the correct lengths of conduit curtain rod.
+- Create the correct lengths of the conduit curtain rod.

-Use a hacksaw to cut the conduit to size, piecing together sections with wooden dowels wrapped in duct tape to prevent them from slipping.
+Use a hacksaw to cut the conduit to size.
+If you are making a long curtain rod, you will want to piece together sections with a wooden dowel wrapped in duct tape to prevent them from slipping.

 - Spray paint the conduit.

-Tip: I jammed some dowels down into our lawn and put a section of PVC conduit over each, so that I could spray paint the pipe in the round.
+Tip: I jammed some dowels down into our lawn and put a section of PVC conduit over each so I could spray paint the pipe in the round.

 - Installing the curtain rods.